Be the first user to complete this post

 Suppose you have many excel files opened already and your MACRO is using ActiveWorkbook option dealing with more than one excel files at a time then your ActiveWorkbook will keep on changing as it deals with different excels and this may confuse the program and you might end up with Errors.
 On the other hand if you store the instance of a ActiveWorkbook to a reference then all you have to do is just get hold with that reference and it will always refer to the main workbook where your code is written.

-- VBA-Excel: Add/Insert a Image/Picture in Word Document
+- VBA-Excel: Create a new Word Document